Studying the Diophantine problem in finitely generated rings and algebras via bilinear maps: Rings and algebras over finitely generated associative commutative unitary rings

 The following is one of the main results of the paper.
-A similar theorem will be obtained in Subsection \ref{s: algebras_over_infinite_fields}, where we study the case when $\L$ is an arbitrary field (possibly infinitely generated).
 The case $\L=\mbb Z$ will be considered separately afterwards.
+We recall that the language $\Lal$ of a $\L$-algebra refers to the language of rings together with multiplication by any constant element from $\L$ (however variables cannot take values in $\L$), see Subsection \ref{p: notation} for more details.